workkkfor2012/gemini-coder/packages/vscode/README.md

 ## Description

-Meet Gemini Coder, a must have AI toolkit with first-class support for Gemini.
+Meet Gemini Coder, many useful AI commands for your Command Palette with first-class support for Gemini.

+Use big models for FIM autocomplete, refactor any file or chat about your code.

-**You decide what is sent to the model.** With a dedicated Context Panel, you can granularly select the context attached to each request, having 2M context window at your disposal!
+**You decide what is sent to the model.** In a context panel, you can granularly select folders and files attached to each request.
+You have whole 2M context window at your disposal!

-The extension also bridges VS Code and AI Studio, giving you a unique way to comfortably chat about your code right from your favorite web browser.
+The extension's chat panel bridges VS Code and AI Studio.
+Select context, compose your prompt and continue in the browser with just one click!

-For seamless developer experience, install our integraion for your favourite browser:
+For seamless developer experience, install our browser integration for hands-free prompt pasting into AI Studio.

 - [Install for Chrome](https://chromewebstore.google.com/detail/gemini-coder-connector/ljookipcanaglfaocjbgdicfbdhhjffp)
 - [Install for Firefox](https://addons.mozilla.org/en-US/firefox/addon/gemini-coder-connector/)